apache/guacamole-website/support.md

-The Guacamole project historically used the [SourceForge forums](https://sourceforge.net/p/guacamole/discussion/), so it is worth searching through past threads there to see if your question has been asked and answered, but **please do not uses these forums for new posts**.
+The Guacamole project historically used the [SourceForge forums](https://sourceforge.net/p/guacamole/discussion/), so it is worth searching through past threads there to see if your question has been asked and answered, but **please do not use these forums for new posts**.
 New questions should use the mailing lists.
-Any further posts to the forums will be asked to use the mailing instead.
+Any further posts to the forums will be asked to use the mailing lists instead.

 Mailing Lists
 -------------